Catalog Description

 Lecture Objectives:

-1. Identify morphological characteristics of trees and shrubs for use in classification and binomial nomenclature.
+1. Identify morphological features of trees and shrubs for classification and binomial nomenclature.

-2. Describe the basic ecological requirements of common forest trees and shrubs in North American forests with emphasis on California.
+2. Describe the ecological requirements of common forest trees and shrubs in North America, with emphasis on California.

-3. Identify distinguishing characteristics of the common forest community types of the Western United States with emphasis on California.
+3. Recognize distinguishing characteristics of common forest community types in the Western United States, focusing on California.

-4. Summarize the relationships of forest species to the overall forest successional history.
+4. Explain the relationships of forest species to forest successional history.

-5. Differentiate the value, uses, and geographic range of common trees and shrubs in the Western United States with emphasis on California.
+5. Compare the value, uses, and geographic range of common trees and shrubs in the Western United States, with emphasis on California.

-7. Define forest resilience and discuss the role of fire in forest ecosystems.
+7. Define forest resilience and discuss the ecological role of fire.

 Laboratory Objectives:

-1. Identify and assign correct terminology to plant structures and characteristics.
+1. Identify plant structures and assign correct terminology.

-2. Identify and assign scientific and common names to major tree and shrub species found in California forests.
+2. Identify major tree and shrub species in California forests by scientific and common names.

-3. Demonstrate the use of dichotomous key and field guides to identify tree and shrub species.
+3. Use dichotomous key and field guides to identify tree and shrubs.

-4. Identify environmental characteristics and plant species composition for forest community types in California.
+4. Characterize environmental conditions and species composition of California forest community types.

-5. Determine succession stages for specified forest locations.
+5. Determine succession stages for specific forest locations.

-6. Distinguish indicators of forest health, including identification of invasive tree and shrub species, pests/diseases, and plant density.
+6. Identify indicators of forest health, including invasive species, pests, diseases, and plant density.

-7. Demonstrate ability to work in small groups to collect, mount, identify, compile, and display plant collections.
+7. Collaborate in small groups to collect, mount, identify, compile, and display plant collections.

 General Education Information